druths/xp/docs/manual/source/quick_start.rst

 ~~~~~~~~~~~~~~~~~~~~

 In some cases, one will want to run exactly the same pipeline over and over
 with different parameter settings.
-To support this, Flex allows *extending*
+To support this, xp allows *extending*
 pipelines.
 Much like subclassing, extending a pipeline brings all the content
 of one pipeline into another one.
 Assume we are clustering some data using the
 process here (in pipeline ``cluster_pln``).
 The process is parameterized by the